nakulpathak3/personal-website-appengine/readme.md

 ## Contributing

 I'm always welcome to changes.
-So, if you notice any problems, please feel free to open an issue and I'll look into it.
-Also, if you have ideas on how I can make the website better, feel free to make a pull request!
+So if you notice any problems, please feel free to open an issue and I'll look into it.
+Also, if you have any ideas on how I can make the website better, please make a pull request!